silvertimmy26/project3-group8/README.md

 - `static/js/map.js`: JavaScript file for handling the map dashboard functionalities.
 - `static/js/visualizations.js`: JavaScript file for handling the Plotly dashboard visualizations.
 - `static/js/leaflet-heat.js`: Open source JavaScript library for creating heatmaps with Leaflet, not our creation.
 Credit listed at the top of the file.
-- `static/images`: Photos of us for the 'About Us' section.
+- `static/images`: Photos of us for the 'About Us' section, and for the buttons on the landing page.

 ## License
 This project is licensed under the MIT License.